|

 Un chico excesivamente tímido conoce a su vecina de abajo.
 Ella no se imagina que, en realidad, entre otras muchas cosas, él es su casero. Éste es uno de los momentos clave de la historia de "PEEPING TOM", la película firmada en 1960 por Michael Powell, el británico de ecléctica carrera que compaginó sus costosos films para el magnate de la Rank, con la ayuda de Emeric Pressburger, con la colaboración y el apoyo, en sus últimos años, de Martin Scorsese.
 "LAS ZAPATILLAS ROJAS" y "UNA CUESTIÓN DE VIDA O MUERTE" son quiz s sus pelìculas más conocidas.
 Pero "EL FOTÓGRAFO DEL PÁNICO" forma también parte de la historia del cine: por su colosal mezcla de thriller y drama, por anunciar nuevos aires en la estética del cine británico del momento y por perpetrar un estudio psicológico acertado acerca del voyeurismo.

-A translation by language software :-
+A translation by Carlos Primero :-

 The Fotographer of Panic d.
 Michael Powell, 1960

-In A Century Of Cinema we should not overlook [cunning Spanish pun??] one of the most acclaimed works of the British director Michael Powell.
-"PEEPING TOM" ("FOTOGRAFO DEL PANICO") [sp?]
-Was this a step towards the pop cinema of the second half of the 1960's?
-It is certainly a testament to the eclectic talent of its creator.
+In "A Century of Cinema" we repeat one of the most popular films of British director Michael Powell.
+"Peeping Tom" ("Photographer of Fear") opened the way to the pop cinema of the second half of the 60s and showed, once again, the multifaceted talent of its creator.